 Located in downtown Hampton, the Virginia Air and Space Center has much to offer to Hampton teachers as well as their students.
 Every year the Center offers teacher workshops designed to reinforce Virginia and National SOL skills.
-The Center is also the home of the NASA Educational Resource Center, where teachers can obtain countless top quality pictures, posters, videos and more.
-Programs offered to Hampton City Schools at no cost are shown below:
+The Center is also the home of the NASA Educational Resource Center, where teachers can obtain countless top-quality pictures, posters, videos and more.

 Virginia Living Museum